training-dev-fr/jsondb-sequelize-like/README.md

-# json-sequelize-like – A lightweight JSON-based database with Sequelize-like syntax
+# jsondb-sequelize-like – A lightweight JSON-based database with Sequelize-like syntax

 ```
 Note: This project is not affiliated with Sequelize.
 It’s simply inspired by its syntax and modeling philosophy to make transitions easier.